 Since 1983 he’s been a leader of the Giraffe Heroes Project, a global nonprofit moving people to stick their necks out for the common good—and giving them the tools to succeed (www.giraffe.org).

 Graham has been part of major peace-building efforts in the Middle East and Africa.
-He now directs Giraffes Heroes International (GHI), helping citizens in poor countries solve difficult public problems such as poverty, violence, corruption and poor leadership.
+He now directs Giraffes Heroes International (GHI), helping citizens in poor and dangerous countries solve difficult public problems such as poverty, violence, corruption and poor leadership.

 Graham’s speeches move people into action.
 His workshops are practical trainings in getting the job done.
 His blog pieces include a firsthand account of Chinese oppression in Tibet.
 He is the author of "Outdoor Leadership, Stick Your Neck Out—A Street-smart Guide to Creating Change in Your Community and Beyond" (Berrett Koehler, 2005), and a memoir, "On the Edge" (AAG Verlaag, Basel 2018).
 He appears on radio and television around the world.
 Graham has degrees from both Harvard and Stanford, neither of which he ever intends to use.